 Which banknotes are changing to polymer?

 We issued our first polymer banknote, the new £5 note, on 13 September 2016.
 We issued a new polymer £10 note on 14 September 2017 and will issue a new polymer £20 note in 2020.
 We have not yet made a decision on the £50 note.

 How long can I continue to use paper £10 notes?

-The last day to use your paper £10 notes is 1 March 2018.
-After this date you can exchange them at the Bank of England in person or by post.
+The last day to use your paper £10 notes was 1 March 2018.
+You can exchange them at the Bank of England in person or by post.
 Some retailers, banks and building societies may still accept these notes; however this is at their own discretion.